msmiller/magicbus/README.md

 This is a prototype of a Redis-based message bus.
 The idea is to have something quick, light, and easy to maintain that still provides all the functionality of a REST API for low-volume microservice-to-microservice messaging.

+The main file creates the bus in about 150 lines of code.
+You can look at it here: https://github.com/msmiller/magicbus/blob/master/lib/magic_bus.rb

 ## Core Methods

 `publish(channels, data)`